-Our 6,500 undergraduate students are able to choose from over 75 different majors and minors.
+Our 6,500 full-time undergraduate students are able to choose from over 75 different majors and minors.
 By completing Tulane's core curriculum, students are exposed to academic foundations in writing, foreign language, scientific inquiry, and cultural knowledge.

 Tulane also encourages students to enhance their college experience by studying abroad.
-Tulane's Study Abroad Office offers over 80 different programs in over 40 different countries.
+Tulane's Office of Study Abroad offers over 80 different programs in over 40 different countries.

-Students who excel academically may participate in the Tulane Honors Program to enrich their education with interdisciplinary Honors Colloquia, special seminars, and an honors residence hall.
-Graduation with honors often leads to prestigious scholarships and fellowships; Tulane graduates have been named Fulbright, Rhodes, Gates and Marshall scholars.
+Students who excel academically may participate in the Tulane Honors Program to enrich their education with interdisciplinary Honors Colloquia, special seminars, and an optional honors residence hall.
+Graduation with honors often leads to prestigious scholarships and fellowships; Tulane graduates have been named Fulbright, Rhodes, Gates, and Marshall Scholars.

 Did You Know?